Banalian/ExtraLeaderboardPositions/README.md

 Please open an issue if you see any trouble.

 # Changelog
+## 1.3.2
+- Hotfix for new game update : Checks for permissions every 30 seconds if you don't have them yet

 ## 1.3.1
 - Added and option to color the time difference (blue if negative, red otherwise)